SAP-samples/btp-task-center-integration/ariba-scenario/Enabling-your-OAuth-and-APIs-with-SAP-Ariba-Support.md

    - Realm name
    - The data center where your SAP Ariba realm resides

  e.
-To request IDP registration on the SAP Ariba OAuth, provide the following information to SAP Ariba Technical Support:
+To request IDP registration on SAP Ariba OAuth, provide the following information to SAP Ariba Technical Support:
-   - Your SAP Ariba realm name or customer site name (see Prerequisites)
+   - Your SAP Ariba realm name or customer site name
    - Entity Identifier (entityID) in the SAML assertion request The entityID is sent by the destination service and must be in the following format: cfapps.${S1_LANDSCAPE_DOMAIN}/${S1_SUBACCOUNT_ID}.